1. configure + 2. boot the microVM

 userstr-Default guest user

 entrypointlist[str]-Override the image’s stored ENTRYPOINT.
-Consulted by msb exec / msb run (CLI command resolution), not by sb.exec / sb.shell — those pass cmd literally
+Consulted by msb exec / msb run (CLI command resolution), not by sb.exec / sb.shell which pass cmd literally

 max_durationfloat-Maximum sandbox lifetime in seconds